What is a Syllable? How are Syllables Created?

 When you begin looking for ready-made pictures to sort, be sure to check out Sorting Activities from Primarily Learning.

 Another great hands-on activity is How Many Syllables?
-Peg-It! by Primarily Learning.
+Peg-It!
+(56 Peg It CARDS) by Primarily Learning.

-In order to help train the kids ears to to hear and process auditory information… Check out these Auditory Processing Task Cards that align with the Science of Reading!
+To help train the kids’ ears to hear and process auditory information… Check out these Auditory Processing Task Cards that align with the Science of Reading!

 Wishing you a great day!